coveo/cli/packages/search-token-lambda/README.md

 ## Setup environment

-Create the `.env` file at the root of this project using `.env.example` as starting point and make sure to replace all placeholder variables `<...>` by the proper information for your organization.
+Create the `.env` file at the root of this project using the `.env.example` file as starting point.
+Make sure to replace all placeholder variables (`<...>`) by the proper information for your organization.
 For more involved configurations, you can modify the request parameters used in the `functions/token/generateToken.ts` file.

 ## Installation